Marios Oikonomou

-Marios Oikonomou (Μάριος Οικονόμου; born 6 October 1992) is a Greek former professional footballer who played as a centre-back.
+Marios Oikonomou (Μάριος Οικονόμου; 6 October 1992 – 1 June 2026) was a Greek professional footballer who played as a centre-back.

 Club career

 PAS Giannina

-Born in Ioannina, Oikonómou began playing football with PAS Giannina.
+Born in Ioannina, Oikonomou began playing football with PAS Giannina.
 He signed his first professional contract in January 2011.
 On 14 November 2012, he made his debut for the Greece U21 in a friendly match against Austria U21.
-He made 23 appearances for the club in all competitions.
+He made 23 appearances for the club in total.

 Cagliari

 After a strong 2012–13 season with PAS Giannina, Oikonomou signed a contract with Cagliari, a team in Serie A, the top league in Italy.
 He was the first ever player in the history of PAS Giannina who managed to sign directly a contract with a foreign club.
-His former club will receive an amount that will reach €500,000, while keeping a small percentage of resale.
+His former club received €500,000 and later a small percentage of a future resale.
 On 6 April 2014, he made his debut with the club in a home loss against Roma.

 Bologna

-On 1 July 2014, the Greek defender signed a contract with Bologna in Serie B on a transfer deal which involved striker Alessandro Capello, who moved permanently from Bologna to Cagliari.
-Oikonomou had made very few appearances for Cagliari during the previous season, thus he changed his football environment.

-On 23 September 2014 he made his debut with the club scoring in a 1–0 away win against Ternana Calcio.
-His remarkable season attracted the attention of several other Italian clubs, such as Lazio and Hellas Verona.
+On 1 July 2014, Oikonomou signed a contract with Bologna in Serie B, in a transfer deal which involved striker Alessandro Capello, who moved permanently from Bologna to Cagliari.
+Oikonomou opted for this transfer as he had made very few appearances for Cagliari during the previous season.
+On 23 September 2014, he made his debut for the club, scoring the winning goal in a 1–0 away win against Ternana Calcio.
+He had a very good season with Bologna which attracted attention of several other Italian clubs, such as Lazio and Hellas Verona.

-Despite his initial strong performances on the pitch, in March 2015, Marios Oikonomou went through a difficult spell in which he was forced to stay in the bench after the arrival of Daniele Gastaldello.
-The transition to the three-man defence allowed him to return to the field and to unlock the game against Livorno by scoring a goal giving three key points in the race for promotion.
-He insisted on the method of training and the managerial abilities of Luis Diego López.
-Oikonomou is necessary to turn into a game the good things done in training: "We must think only of what we feel in the week and put it into practice in the match.
-There is nothing to change in our daily work even though we do few goals."
-But even with the arrival of Gastaldello, Oikonomou has seen it as a stimulus: "I tried to look on the bright side - admitted the defender - from players like him and Domenico Maietta I can learn a lot, they both have a valuable experience.
-With them I feel good, and now with the three-man defence we can do good things ".
+Despite his initial strong performances on the pitch, Oikonomou playing time dwindled after the club acquired services of another centre-back, Daniele Gastaldello in March 2015.

-On 9 June 2015, Marios Oikonomou contributed to Bologna's return to Serie A one-year after their relegation thanks to a dramatic 1–1 draw in the play-offs against Pescara Calcio.
+On 9 June 2015, Oikonomou contributed to Bologna's return to Serie A, just one-year after their relegation, in a dramatic 1–1 draw in the play-offs against Pescara Calcio.